cookie10codes/cv/README.md

 - Templating in Twig
 - Writing data syncs in Feed Me

+### Digital Product Developer @ Pàu Studio (September 2023 - ...)
+Pàu is a strategic design and consultancy agency specializing in urban development, spatial planning, and public policy.
+They work with governments, organizations, and communities to shape sustainable, inclusive, and future-oriented spaces.
+Their projects often bridge the gap between policy and design, integrating research, stakeholder engagement, and creative spatial thinking.
+Pàu Studio is part of it as it's own boite to create digital products.

+#### My tasks:
+- Write custom plugins and modules within Craft CMS to fulfill client needs
+- Write lightning-fast searches with Typesense
+- Creating large websites for quoted companies
+- Created an eco-system of a starter
+- Working in a scrum environment / sprints
+- Setting up sprints and follow-up for the team
+- Creating technical analysis
+- Setting up CMS architectures in Craft CMS
+- Templating in Twig
+- Project management (estimating work / help out with planning / setup sprints)

 ### Craft CMS plugin work
 I've collaborated on various plugins and created a few.
 These can be downloaded from the Craft CMS plugin store.
 You can find a list of the plugins on [https://plugins.craftcms.com/developer/percipio?craft4](https://plugins.craftcms.com/developer/percipio?craft4).